 History should never be boring!
 Here is a list of 100 quality historical books for kids, reviewed.
 I have read most of them, and the ones I haven’t, they look really good and I feel comfortable recommending them.
 I tried to include a mixture of well-known classics, with many of my little-known favorites.

-All books have no profanity or sexual content, however they may have some realistic war violence.
+All books have no profanity or sexual content, but they may have some realistic war violence.
 However, I don’t believe in sheltering kids from this.
 As C.S.
 Lewis said, “Since it is so likely that children will meet cruel enemies, let them at least have heard of brave knights and heroic courage.
-Otherwise you are making their destiny not brighter but darker.”
+Otherwise, you are making their destiny not brighter but darker.”

 This part covers books for grades 1-4, and includes picture books and age-appropriate read-alouds.
 This is part 1 of 2.